tiinajor/pilvi/w3 NodeJS/01 Introduction/README.md

 ### 2.1 Linter Configuration

-ESLint is completely configurable through a configuration file `.eslintrc` which is located in the `01 Introduction to NodeJS` directory.
+ESLint is completely configurable through a configuration file `.eslintrc` which is located in the `w3 NodeJS/01 Introduction` directory.
 By default any file or directory starting with the period (.) character is hidden.
 To display hidden files and directories click on the **gear icon** at the top of the _Documents Tree_ and choose _Show Hidden Files_.

 1. the **env** object imports groups of pre-defined global variables based on the _environment_ they are used in.
 In our example we will be writing scripts using the NodeJS environment so we want the linter to recognise any NodeJS global variables.
 2. the **rules** object defines any additional rules we want to enforce.
 In this example we are specifying that we _don't want semicolons_ at the end of each line, that we will use a 2 space tab for indenting, we will use single quotes for strings and that we are using UNIX line endings.